 - The time, no later than 10 days, within which the public health nuisance must be abated;

 - The specific corrective actions the owner or occupant will take to abate the public health nuisance with a referral to the Department of Health's (DC Health) Health Regulation and Licensing Administration (HRLA) to provide assistance with the abatement efforts of the public health nuisance; and

 - A statement that failure to abate the public health nuisance constitutes a violation of D.C.
 Official Code § 8-2131 et seq.

 13.2.7 Corrective Actions by Mayor to Abate a Public Health Nuisance

-Subject to availability of funds, the Mayor may take action to abate certain health hazards that are the result of the development, attraction, or harborage of vectors.
-Such action may include cleanup, abatement, and preventive measures; however, the District of Columbia (the District) must take action to protect human health, if one or more of the following conditions exist:
+Subject to the availability of funds, the Mayor may take action to abate health hazards that are the result of vectors.
+Such action may include cleanup, abatement, and preventive measures; however, the District must take action to protect human health when one or more of the following conditions exist: